Juan Bautista Rivarola Matto: Early life and education

 He was born in Asunción, on 12 November 1933 in the time of the Chaco War.
 He was the son of Octaviano Rivarola Bogarín and his wife, Victorina Matto.
 He was a member of a family of former settlers of Paraguay, very attached to the traditions of the country, which he loved immensely.

 He was a student of Juan Pedro Escalada and studied in the Colegio Seminario de San Carlos (San Carlos's Seminary School).
 He was a member of the armed groups that fought against the dictatorial government of General Alfredo Stroessner in the 1960s.

 He studied law and philosophy at the University of Buenos Aires and dedicated a great part of his life to scholarship, focusing in history.

 Since childhood he was always involved in riots and revolutions.
 When he was thirteen years old there was a civil war in 1947, in which he took part on behalf of the revolutionaries.
 Like many of his generation, he participated in the political activity of the country, and had to live in exile for more than two decades.
-He returned to Paraguay in 1979 and worked in journalism until he died in 14 October 1991, in Asunción.
+He returned to Paraguay in 1979 and worked in journalism until he died on 14 October 1991, in Asunción.